 Among the required automatic sprinkler tests WSRB requires are:Read More

 The decision to rate a lower level as a basement instead of a first floor can mean the difference between treating a building as class rated or specifically rated.
 For an insured, this can have an effect on how their premium is calculated.
 However, the distinction isn’t always obvious, especially in the hilly Northwest.

 Here is a quick guide to how we treat lower levels in our loss cost reports:Read More

 October 6–12 is National Fire Prevention Week and this year’s theme is Preventing Kitchen Fires.
 While smoking remains the leading cause of residential home fire deaths, cooking is the leading cause for injuries and fires.
-According to the NFPA, two out of every five home fires start in the kitchen!
-Prevention is key and knowing how to put out different types of fires can go a long way.Read More
+According to the National Fire Protection Association (NFPA), two out of every five home fires start in the kitchen.1 Prevention is key, and knowing how to put out different types of fires can go a long way.Read More

 Owning a commercial building or business means having to stay on top of safety issues that you may not otherwise encounter.
 If you have employees or customers coming in and out of the building, you have the added responsibility of protecting them from unsafe practices as well.
 During our commercial property inspections, our field reps encounter all kinds of unsafe conditions and fire hazards that affect insurance loss costs.
 Here are our top 10:Read More